hnguyennn/Close-Price-Prediction/README.md

 to train a Random Forest model.

 The project was originally created as part of a group internship project initiated by Yuxin Liu.
-The project was forked from https://github.com/317378769/CA-house-price.
+The original repository was private.
 Current version reflects my own preprocessing, modeling, and evaluation work, with notebooks renamed for clarity and organization.
+All datasets were also removed to respect privacy laws.

 ## Objectives
 - Preprocessed and cleaned a 500k+ row dataset with mixed feature types